LdesignMedia/moodle-availability_ipaddress/README.md

 ## Moodle - availability ip address plugin
 Restrict access to any activity by ip-address.
-Most activities don't support this feature.
+This plugin can be used to make any chosen activity unavailable based on the user's IP.

 ## Author
 ![MFreak.nl](http://MFreak.nl/logo_small.png)